-And what is the solution for the wave function?
-Psi of x is B sine k x, which is B sine n pi x by L because k is n pi by L. So, this is the simplest solution, but two important results.
-One is, that the energy for the particle in the box, which is subject to boundary conditions that the wave function vanishes at some boundaries, subject to that the particle energy appears to be quantized, is not arbitrary.
+And what is the solution for the wave function psi of x is b sin k x which is b sin n pi x by L because k is n pi by L ok.
+So, this is the simplest solution, but two important results one is that the energy for the particle in the box which is subject to boundary conditions that the wave function vanishes at some boundaries subject to that the particle energy appears to be quantized is not arbitrary.
+You recall the dimension the quantity h square by n square h square by 8 m L square the quantity.

-You recall, the dimension, the quantity h square by m square h square by 8 m L square the quantity has the dimension of the energy, and it has the only two inputs, which is, which are the inputs for this problem, namely the mass of the particle m and the length of the box L. And the other constant is, of course, Planck's constant.
+Has the dimension of the energy and it has the only two inputs, which is which are the inputs for this problem namely the mass of the particle m and the length of the box L and the other constant is of course, Plank's constant.
+So, now the energy seems to be quantized in terms of the 2 physical parameters that we introduced which particle a larger part a heavier particle or a lighter particle in a smaller box or in the larger box, but with all the other conditions being the same.
+Namely, potentials being 0 inside the potentials being infinite given that you see that the energy is discretized and the energy is in the units of h square by 8 m L square this is the fundamental unit for this box and then it is 1

-So, now the energy seems to be quantized in terms of the two physical parameters, that we introduced, which particle, a larger, a heavier particle or a lighter particle in a smaller box or in the larger box, but with all the other conditions being the same, namely potentials being 0 inside, the potentials being infinite.
-Given that you see that the energy is discretized and the energy is in the units of h square by 8 m L square, this is the fundamental unit for this box, and then it is 1, 4, 9, 16, 25 as the value of n becomes 1, 2, 3, 4, etcetera.
-Now, for particle, particle energies are discretized.
+4 9 16 25 as the value of n becomes 1 2 3 four etcetera therefore, particle, particle energies are discretized.

-The second part is the other, namely, the wave function is given in terms of B sine n pi x by L. Now, what is this wave function?
-From the beginning of this lecture you might think, that this wave function is essentially a function telling you how the particle is oscillating.
-That is not true, that picture was a starting point for us to get an idea that a Schrodinger equation is like this.
-The wave function that we have here is not a function representing how the particle is moving, it is just a function associated with that particle.
-What is the meaning of it?
-Max Born gave the interpretation namely, that wave function by itself does not have any meaning, but psi of x square psi star psi.
-In this case, psi is real, therefore psi of x, psi of x or psi squared of x.
+The second part is the other namely the wave function is given in terms of b sin n pi x by L. Now what is this wave function?
+From the beginning of this lecture you might think that this wave function is essentially a function telling you how the particle is oscillating that is not true.
+That picture was a starting point for us to get an idea that the Schrodinger equation is like this the wave function that we have here is not a function representing how the particle is moving it is just a function associated with that particle, what is the meaning of it Max Born gave the interpretation namely that wave function by itself does not have any meaning, but psi of x square psi star psi in this case psi is real.
+Therefore, psi of x psi of x or psi squared of x.

 In a small interval dx gives the probability of the particle being in the position between x and x plus dx.
-The probability of locating the particle between x and x plus dx, that is the number given by the product of the wave function, that itself in this case because it is real that Max Born suggested, that psi square x dx gives the probability, that the system be found in the interval x and x plus dx; that is all they are used to it.
+The probability of locating the particle between x and x plus dx that is the number given by the product of the wave function with itself in this case, because its real that Max Born suggested that psi squared x dx gives the probability that the system we found in the interval x and x plus dx that is all there is to it.
+Therefore, let me conclude immediately what we should be because if psi star x psi x.